 Study area

-The study was conducted in the check dams of Malampuzha (11° 27’ to 15° 58’ north latitude and 75° 47’ to 70° 27’ east longitude) Malamphzha dam is one of the important reservoirs of Palakkad district.
+The study was conducted in the check dams of Malampuzha (11° 27’ to 15° 58’ north latitude and 75° 47’ to 70° 27’ east longitude).
+Malamphzha dam is one of the important reservoirs of Palakkad district.

 Methods

+Dragonfly nymphs collect and observation

-The dragonfly nymphs collected from Malampuzha dams of Palakkad district in KeralawereobservedindetailforthedigenetictrematodesduringJune-August, 2023.Dragonfly nymphs were collected by using hand-nets or by hand picking.Metacercariae recover muscle, tracheal system, fat bodies and in free form in the body cavity.
+The dragonfly nymphs were collected from Malampuzha dams of Palakkad district in Kerala by using hand-nets or by hand picking, during June-August, 2023. .
+Then, they were were observed in detail for the digenetic trematodes.
+Metacercariae were recovered from muscle, tracheal system, fat bodies and in free form in the body cavity.
 Cyst wall was ruptured by applying gentle pressure with fine needle under cover glass pressure.
 Excysted metacercariae were studied under phase-contrast microscope with or without vital stain by neutral red or methylene blue.
 Permanent preparations were made by using alum-carmine following the procedure outlined by Cantwell (1981).
-Type specimens were deposited the zoology museum Sreekrishna College, Guruvayur
+Type specimens were deposited at the zoology museum Sreekrishna College, Guruvayur.

 Drawing and Measurements

 Measurements are taken with the help of calibrated ocular micrometer.
 Descriptions are based on measurements of at least 15 specimens.
 Measurements are in micrometer (µm) the range is followed by mean value in parentheses.
-Sketches were drawn with a prism type camera-lucida and details were added free hand from the observation made on live specimens
+Sketches were drawn with a prism type camera-lucida and details were added free hand from the observation made on live specimens.

 Results

+First, it must be said how many larvae were collected in total (how many for the family Gomphidae, the same for the family Libellulidae).

+Add subtitle corresponding to the contents below

 Metacercaria of Ganeo tigrinus Mehra&Negi,1928